 Tell your kids about coronavirus treatment

 Young children in particular may be reassured to know that doctors and nurses working in hospitals are prepared to treat sick people.
-Older children may also like to know that scientists all over the world are working hard to develop a vaccine.
+Older children may also like to know that scientists all over the world have worked had to develop vaccines.

 Keep up the routine as much as possible

 Routine helps most people, not just kids, especially in these uncertain times.
-Now, it’s going to be near impossible to keep your full routine going, so just try and keep some parts of the day the same.
-Structure mealtimes and bedtime, just like you would If they were home for the school holidays.
+Now, it’s going to be near impossible to keep your full routine going, so just try and keep some parts of the day the same, e.g. structure your mealtimes and bedtimes as best as you can.
 Always read your child a few chapters of a book before bed?
 Keep it up – it will help to keep your kids feeling happy and reassured.

 Let your children know that you will keep them updated on what’s happening with coronavirus.
 It’s important not to close up – this may make your child worried.
 Tell your children that they can ask you questions and you will do your best to answer them.
 If you don’t have an answer, just tell them you will let them know as soon as you do.